Thecharmander95/LionScoail/README.md

 This is going to be better social media.
 Also if anyone is being rude on it I will remove them.

-Whats New in version 20    | Whats Coming Soon | What I added
+Whats New in version 21    | Whats Coming Soon | What I added
 -----------------------    | -------------     | -------------
-Added security             |  IDK ye           | Security Made it so anyone can see articles not if your singed in. |
-Added private messages.|
+Fixing Alot of errors      |  IDK yet          |

 ![picture error](https://lionsocial.herokuapp.com/packs/media/images/home_lion-10507de0758c6bb3b9c3a3afb1b19fbc.jpg)